Saturday, April 20, 2013

 My New Blog

 This is my new blog dedicated to social studies and education.
-I hope to use it to link to insightful articles and write about current issues related to social studies education, race and ethnicity in the history classroom, social justice, and equity in education.
+I hope to use it to link to insightful articles and write about current issues related to social studies education, race in the history classroom, and equity and social justice in schools.